pyunramura/docker-transmission/README.md

   * `-p 9091`  - the default port for the transmission-web UI
   * `-p 51413`  - the default peer port for use in non vpn based port forwarding
   * `-v /config`  - where transmission will store its configuration files and logs
-  * `-v /downloads`   -for your local path for downloaded torrents
+  * `-v /downloads`   - for your local path for downloaded torrents
   * `-v /watch`  - the folder for dropped-in .torrent files to be automatically picked up by transmission
   * `-v vpn_port`  - a docker volume made with `docker create volume` to retrieve the peer port if used with my OpenVPN container
   * `-e GID`  - for GroupID - see below for explanation